Introduction

 Approval and attestation

-In accordance with the requirements of the Act, and in particular section 11 there of, I attest that I have reviewed the information contained in the report for the entity or entities listed above.
+In accordance with the requirements of the Act, and in particular section 11 thereof, I attest that I have reviewed the information contained in the report for the entity or entities listed above.
 Based on my knowledge, and having exercised reasonable diligence, I attest that the information in the report is true, accurate and complete in all material respects for the purposes of the Act, for the reporting year listed above.

-Dated in the City of Acme, AB, this 31day of May, 2024.
+Dated in the Village of Acme, AB, this 28th day of May, 2026.

 Ray Price, Director